4-H Food Plot Project

 • In some circumstances, the county office may designate a qualified alternate to conduct the site visit on the county's behalf.
 A note should be made on the County Agent Assessment Score Sheet if this should occur.

-• Participating youth must be present during site visits and expected to bring a copy of the County Agent Assessment Score Sheet.
+• Participating youth must be present during a site visit and are expected to bring a copy of the County Agent Assessment Score Sheet.

 • At the conclusion of the site visit, the county agent will provide either the youth or the home county office a completed County Agent Assessment Score Sheet with signature.
 This score sheet is included in the project book.